HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

     | marker_elw | str, optional | edge line width of markers. |
     | marker_size | str, optional | marker size. |

-    1. To change the default values of these parameters, user can specify a new value to them when a plot within a panel is being defined under `series` sub-section in the **template** file.
+    1. To change the default values for any of these parameters, user can do that within the `series` sub-section under `panels` section in the **template** file as is explained for multipanel [numerical](num_mpl.html) plots.
     For instance, in below example, `jitter` and `dodge` are manually set by the user.
-Wherease, for the second plot, deafult values are being used by not defining a new valye.
+Wherease, for the second plot, deafult values are being used by not defining a new value.
     ````javascript
     "series":
                 [